b1gbroth3r/shoMe/README.md

   --ip_file IP_FILE     File of individual IP addresses delimited by newlines --cidr_file CIDR_FILE
-                        File of CIDR IP ranges delimited by newlines
+                        File of CIDR IP ranges delimited by newlines --history HIST        Option to toggle history on, off by default (Warning:
+                        Can significantly increase amount of data returned, not always useful)
 ```

 __Upcoming Additions__: